The Problem with Automated A11y Tools

 Warnings that are not warnings

-On the flip side of this we were seeing hundreds of warnings regarding the tool being unable to test the contrast ratio of some links because they are within an absolutely positioned element.
-This is something that needs a manual test but I don't find it helpful to list it as a warning (rather than, say, a notice) because, if a client or somebody not well versed in accessibility sees it, they will flag it as an issue when it is just a signal to do a quick manual check of that element.
+On the flip side of this, we were seeing hundreds of warnings regarding the tool being unable to test the contrast ratio of some links because they are within an absolutely positioned element.
+This is something that needs a manual test, but I don't find it helpful to list it as a warning (rather than, say, a notice) because, if a client or somebody not well versed in accessibility sees it, they will flag it as an issue when it is just a signal to do a quick manual check of that element.

 The most prominent issue when it comes to automated testing of accessibility is that it is only ever likely to catch up to ~70% of the issues.
 There is no alternative but to run manual tests alongside the automated ones to get a full overview of the accessibility issues impacting a site.
 This is where reports like the one we had at Code can feel confusing because, when running the site through a tool like Pa11y, there are inconsistencies.

 It's important to realise that these issues are born of actual people using and testing the site and reporting the issues that they have.
-If somebody can't use or understand your website, particularly when it is part of the website's goal (e.g. buying or booking something), then it should fail accessibility because it isn't accessible to everyone that is trying to use it.
+If somebody can't use or understand your website, particularly when it is part of the website's goal (e.g. buying or booking something), then it should fail accessibility because it isn't accessible to everyone who is trying to use it.